cmu-transparency/demo-scala-labels/README.md

 * `LIO[L, T]` - a label-manipulating computation that returns `T`

+* `DemoLabel` - the complete label composed of various sub-labels used in the demo.

 # TODO

 * The real wifi-data is not included.
 Piotr is worried about including it in a demo since the data might be sensitive.

+* Very few things are actually tested.

+* TCBeval and context label integration not done.

 * The upper bound and lower bound tracking at the same time is not tested.

-* Abstract Boolean not yet included.

 * The use of LIO is not convenient.